slashbyte/ChessComputer-Source/pi-image/README.md

 username: pi
 password: raspberry
 ```
-After that your going to want to stop the chessChalenger service
+After that your going to want to stop the chessChallenger service
 ```
 sudo systemctl stop chess.service
 ```